 Both models feature multiple, integrated wireless options: Quad band GPRS modem, GPS, Wi-Fi, and Bluetooth.
 All wireless options come with internal antennae.
 Physical interface options on these models include: USB, Serial RS-232 ports, dedicated interface for Dallas ID button reader, analog inputs, multiple digital inputs and outputs, and control signals for vehicle connectivity.
 Micronet sells a development package for independent application development for the CE500 series.
-Micronet's management expects that the CE300 series will have its commercial launch in March 2013.
+The first of the Micronet CE300 series items are in production and Micronet is currently in the process of the CE300 commercial launch.